purbon/monitoring-kafka-with-prometheus/README.md

 At the end, only thing missed is to generate traffic, for this you can leverage either your own applications or the example code located at [SimpleKafkaClients/](SimpleKafkaClients/).

+## Contributing

+All contributions are welcome: ideas, patches, documentation, bug reports, complaints, etc!

+Programming is not a required skill, and there are many ways to help out!
+It is more important to us that you are able to contribute.

+That said, [some basic guidelines](CONTRIBUTING.md), which you are free to ignore :)